 - Conservation Status: Least concern

 These small birds are relatively plain but do have distinct features that help make their identification easier.
 The black bill is short and stubby, and they have a short neck and round head that can give them a more compact, chunky appearance.
-This is balanced by a very long tail, which can seem out of proportion with the bird's overall size.
+This is balanced by a very long tail, which can seem out of proportion with the bird's overall tiny size.

 Males and females have similar plumage, though males have black eyes and females have pale white or light yellow eyes.
 The upperparts are gray or gray-brown and may show a light brown cap in some subspecies.
 Birds in the southernmost part of the bird's range often show black cheeks, though the extent of the black coloration can vary from a broken eye line or small splotches to a full black mask.
 The wings are slightly darker than the overall plumage and show faint white edging, though it is not always easily visible.
-The underparts are paler but plain.
+The underparts are somewhat paler but plain.
 On both genders, the legs and feet are black.

 Juveniles look similar to adult males, including the dark eyes, but typically have a more disheveled appearance and the tail may be somewhat shorter.
 As young females mature, their eyes will lighten.